nukomeet/nukomeet.com/content/blog/2014-05_NodeJS_Bootstrap.md

 Hipchat token:  ******************************
 ```

-You now have a simple NodeJS app using Express which display some contents coming from your environment!
-Next week, we will write the code to request Github API and list pull requests of your organisation/profile.
+You now have a simple NodeJS app using Express which display some contents
+coming from your environment!
+Next time, we will write the code to request Github API and list pull requests of your organisation/profile.

 ## Questions?